muratk3n/thirdwave/en/README.md

 "glynholton

 Concerns that Biden will go softly on Wall Street can be laid to rest.
-Gensler [for SEC] is a proven reformer"
+[SEC appt] Gensler is a proven reformer"

 ---